Updated: May 29

-In 2007 a group of researchers in Sweden designed a study to specifically test if the full resolution of Achilles tendinopathy symptoms meant that athletes had regained full function/strength in their calf muscles and Achilles tendons.
-The athletes all followed a 6 month physiotherapy rehab programme to help them get back to sport.
-At 1 year follow-up, only 25% of the athletes who reported having no pain or discomfort in their Achilles tendons, actually had regained their full strength and function.
-One can argue that this actually puts the other 75% at a higher risk of reinjury as they were training with a calf/Achilles that weren’t functioning at 100% capacity.
+In 2007 a group of researchers in Sweden designed a study to test whether the full resolution of Achilles tendinopathy symptoms meant that athletes had regained full function/strength in their calf muscles and Achilles tendons.
+The athletes all followed a six-month physiotherapy rehab programme to help them get back to sport.
+After one year, only 25% of the athletes who reported having no pain or discomfort in their Achilles tendons actually had regained their full strength and function.
+One can argue that this puts the other 75% at a higher risk of reinjury as they were training with a calf/Achilles that weren’t functioning at 100% capacity.

-So if we can’t use pain as a measure of recovery then how can you tell if you’re ready to go back to your sport when you’ve had Achilles tendinopathy?
+So, if we can’t use pain as a measure of recovery, then how can you tell whether you’re ready to go back to your sport when you’ve had Achilles tendinopathy?
 Through using functional tests to measure your progress.
 A functional test is any movement or activity that represents how your Achilles/calf complex works when you do your sport.

-Grävare Silbernagel, K., et al. (2007).
+Silbernagel, KG, et al. (2007).
 "Full symptomatic recovery does not ensure full recovery of muscle-tendon function in patients with Achilles tendinopathy."
 British Journal of Sports Medicine 41(4): 276-280.